paullouisageneau/libdatachannel/DOC.md

 Arguments:
 - `tr`: the Track identifier

 After this function has been called, `tr` must not be used in a function call anymore.
-This function will block until all scheduled callbacks from`tr` return (except the one this function might be called in) and no other callback will be called for `tr` after it returns.
+This function will block until all scheduled callbacks of `tr` return (except the one this function might be called in) and no other callback will be called for `tr` after it returns.

 #### rtcGetTrackDescription